Anti-fascism: United States, World War II

-Anti-fascist Italian expatriates in the United States founded the Mazzini Society in Northampton, Massachusetts in September 1939 to work toward ending Fascist rule in Italy.
-As political refugees from Mussolini's regime, they disagreed among themselves because some of them wanted to join forces with Communists and anarchists but others wanted to exclude them.
-The Mazzini Society joined forces with other anti-Fascist Italian expatriates in the Americas at a conference which was held in Montevideo, Uruguay in 1942.
-They unsuccessfully promoted one of the members of their group, Carlo Sforza, to become the post-Fascist leader of a future republican government of Italy.
-The Mazzini Society dispersed after the overthrow of Mussolini because most of its members returned to Italy.
+Anti-fascist Italian expatriates in the United States founded the Mazzini Society in Northampton, Massachusetts, in September 1939 to work toward ending Fascist rule in Italy.
+As political refugees from Mussolini's regime, they disagreed among themselves whether to ally with Communists and anarchists or to exclude them.
+The Mazzini Society joined with other anti-Fascist Italian expatriates in the Americas at a conference in Montevideo, Uruguay, in 1942.
+They unsuccessfully promoted one of their members, Carlo Sforza, to become the post-Fascist leader of a republican Italy.
+The Mazzini Society dispersed after the overthrow of Mussolini as most of its members returned to Italy.

 During the Second Red Scare which occurred in the United States in the years that immediately followed the end of World War II, the term "premature anti-fascist" came into currency and it was used to describe Americans who had strongly agitated or worked against fascism, such as Americans who had fought for the Republicans during the Spanish Civil War, before fascism was seen as a proximate and existential threat to the United States (which only occurred generally after the invasion of Poland by Nazi Germany and only occurred universally after the attack on Pearl Harbor).
 The implication was that such persons were either Communists or Communist sympathizers whose loyalty to the United States was suspect.
 However, the historians John Earl Haynes and Harvey Klehr have written that no documentary evidence has been found of the US government referring to American members of the International Brigades as "premature antifascists": the Federal Bureau of Investigation, Office of Strategic Services, and United States Army records used terms such as "Communist", "Red", "subversive", and "radical" instead.
 Indeed, Haynes and Klehr indicate that they have found many examples of members of the XV International Brigade and their supporters referring to themselves sardonically as "premature antifascists".
+Peter N. Carroll, a historian of the Americans who served in the XV International Brigade, challenges their account, however, quoting contemporary descriptions of the term being used as a tool to challenge the loyalty of those veterans and minimize their sacrifice.
+He cites, for example, a speech in 1945 by Representative John M. Coffee at Madison Square Garden, where he mentions those veterans and says, "they call them premature anti-fascists in some nasty Washington circles today!"